vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 2022](https://github.com/vipulnaik/daily-updates/blob/master/standing-plan-for-the-next-few-months.md).
 So
-I don't expect to spend time on the donations list website until 2023, or to spend significant time thinking about where to donate (beyond the time spent writing this blog post).
+I don't expect to spend time on the donations list website until 2023, or to spend significant time thinking about where to donate (beyond the time spent writing this blog post and possibly a successor blog post).

+Given these considerations, if I wait till the end of 2023, I'll have more information and I'll have had more time to explore.
+I'll also have more money to play with, and various parts of the ecosystem would have matured more (for instance, there will be more clarity on the role that the FTX Future Fund will play).
+All of these make the case for waiting till the end of 2023.

 #### The argument for starting in 2022